Read the committee members' biographies and registered interests.

 Dominic is UK market access director for AbbVie Ltd, a biopharmaceutical company.
 He leads a team focused on enabling patient access to innovative medicines.
 Dominic has worked in the pharmaceutical industry for over 15 years, gaining experience across a range of therapeutic areas.
 He started his career in commercial roles before moving into the field of patient access and health technology assessment (HTA).

 Dominic holds an MSc in Economic Evaluation for HTA from the University of York, a Postgraduate Diploma in Marketing from the Chartered Institute of Marketing, and a BSc (Hons) in Environmental Sciences from the University of East Anglia.
 He is also guest lecturer in the Faculty of Health and Life Sciences at Coventry University.

-Ms Pamela Rees
+Pamela Rees (lay member)